na-na-hi/renget/archive/lcbguide.md

 ## Useful Tips
 1. READ
 2. Do not skip the tutorial.
-3. Collect your weekly bonuses.
+3. Collect your Weekly Bonuses.
 4. Uptie and level Identities you use.
 5. Play Lobotomy Corporation and Library of Ruina.